parthibanloganathan/referlist-docs/docs/README.md

 ## Lookup a signup

 `POST` Get more information on a signup.
 If signup isn't verified, you will receive an active verification link too.

+The referred emails are limited to 20.
+For a full list, use the `/referred` end point.
+If you want position, use the `/position` end point.

 `https://referlist.co/external/getsignupinfo`